SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Introduction

-We evaluate \mname on four types of interaction networks, including two homogeneous networks, \ie, drug-drug interaction and protein-protein interaction networks, and two heterogeneous networks, \ie, drug-target interaction and gene-disease interaction networks. \mname outperforms baselines that use random walks, shallow network embeddings, spectral clustering, and network metrics by up to 28.8\% in PR-AUC~\citep{perozzi2014deepwalk,grover2016node2vec,ribeiro2017struc2vec,tang2011leveraging,kovacs2019network}.
-Further, the method shows a 7.9\% improvement in PR-AUC over state-of-the-art graph neural networks~\citep{kipf2017semi,kipf2016variational}.
+We evaluate \mname on four types of interaction networks, including two homogeneous networks, \ie, drug-drug interaction and protein-protein interaction networks, and two heterogeneous networks, \ie, drug-target interaction and gene-disease interaction networks. \mname outperforms baselines that use random walks, shallow network embeddings, spectral clustering, network metrics and various state-of-the-art graph neural networks~\cite{perozzi2014deepwalk,grover2016node2vec,ribeiro2017struc2vec,tang2011leveraging,kovacs2019network,abu2019mixhop,GIN}.

 By examining \mname's performance in increasingly harder prediction settings when large fractions of interactions are removed from the network, we find that \mname achieves robust performance.
 In particular, across all interaction networks, \mname consistently outperforms all baseline methods, even when interaction networks are highly incomplete (Section~\ref{sec:exp1}-\ref{sec:missing}).
-We find that the robust performance of \mname can be explained by the spectral property of skip graph, as it can preserve network structure in the face of incomplete interaction information (Section~\ref{sec:robustness}), which is also confirmed experimentally (Section~\ref{sec:exp4}).
+We find that the robust performance of \mname can be explained by the spectral property of skip graph, as it can preserve network structure in the face of incomplete interaction information (Supplementary~\ref{sec:robustness}), which is also confirmed experimentally (Section~\ref{sec:exp4}).

 Further, we examine embeddings learned by \mname and find that \mname learns biologically meaningful embeddings, whereas a regular GCN does not (Section~\ref{sec:explanation}).
 For example, when analyzing a drug-target interaction network, \mname generates the embedding space in which drugs are generally separated from most of proteins while still being positioned close to the proteins to which they directly bind.
 Lastly, in the case of the drug-drug interaction network, we use the literature search to find evidence for \mname's novel drug-drug interaction predictions~(Section~\ref{sec:exp5}).